 Day one of my tour turned out have many of the problems I was afraid it might have.
 But a defining trait of an adventurer is how you deal with the problems that will inevitably happen.
 If you react by wishing you had luxury accommodations, panicking or giving up, you are probably not an adventurer.
 But if you keep your wits about you, fix the problems with whatever duct tape and baling wire you have available, and proceed as best you can with a good attitude, then you show the traits of a true adventurous spirit.
 At least according to my not so humble opinion.

-So where do I start?
-Where and when did the journey actually begin?
+So where and when did the journey actually begin?
 It could have been when I stopped riding my touring bike as a commuter and started packing.
 It could have been before that, when I decided to do the ride.
 But for the sake of telling the story, let’s say it started in Long Beach, CA. My wife dropped me off at Long Beach Airport, a tiny international airport in the Los Angeles metro area.
 I had already shipped my bike: it was waiting for me in a box at a FedEx location close to my flight destination in San Jose, hopefully not damaged or lost in spite of what the tracking information told me.
 I was carrying a piece of bike luggage, a plastic bag of supplies, and I was wearing my travel/riding clothes and bike shoes.
 I did not want to deal with luggage, and my bike shoes with cleats were the only footwear I was bringing.

 One item in my carry on luggage was a CPAP machine.
 Without it I don’t get deep sleep and eventually end up feeling like I have not been sleeping at all.
 I had hoped to use a substitute called Provent, which are fancy bandages to cover your nostrils.
 Carrying them instead of a big CPAP machine would have been a big win.
 But I tried the Provents again and they did not work for me like they used to.
 I was disappointed to have to carry the bulky machine and battery, but I had done it before on a bike tour.
 And I brought the Provents anyway.